Europa League game postponed by Bosnian team's virus cases - WHIZ News

 Two clubs removed from the Champions League qualifying rounds — Slovan Bratislava of Slovakia and Drita of Kosovo — have appealed against UEFA rulings to the Court of Arbitration for Sport.
 The court dismissed both clubs’ requests for emergency interim decisions.

 Another club from Kosovo, Gjilani, was able to play four days after its Europa League game in San Marino was originally postponed.
-Gjilani then beat Tre Penne 3-1 last Saturday and is due to play again Thursday, hosting Cypriot club APOEL.
+Gjilani then beat Tre Penne 3-1 last Saturday and played again Thursday, hosting Cypriot club APOEL.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports